appsody/appsody-operator/CONTRIBUTING.md

 Check that the list of project issues doesn't already include that problem or request before submitting an issue.
 If you find a matching issue, add a "+1" or comment indicating that you have the same issue, as this helps prioritize the most common problems and requests.

-A good bug report is one that make it easy for everyone to understand what you were trying to do and what went wrong.
+A good bug report is one that makes it easy for everyone to understand what you were trying to do and what went wrong.
 Provide as much context as possible so we can try to recreate the issue.

 ## Commit message guidelines
 You should describe what changed and why.

-To avoid duplicaton if you are adding a new stack, template or making any breaking changes to the code base you MUST create a new GitHub issue to track the discussion.
+To avoid duplication if you are making any breaking changes to the code base you MUST create a new GitHub issue to track the discussion.
 It is good practise to raise GitHub issues for fixes but if you prefer to just submit a pull request with your desired code changes then that is fine.

 ## Pull requests
 If you're working on an existing issue, simply respond to the issue and express interest in working on it.
 This helps other people know that the issue is active, and hopefully prevents duplicated efforts.